Modeling adaptive forward-looking behavior in epidemics on networks: The model

 \subsection{Numerical simulations}

 We will now show the results of numerical simulations of the model.
-We will consider the following four settings for the substrate of the epidemic: homogeneous mean-field (MF), heterogeneous mean-field (HMF) on a scale-free network, quenched random networks, and quenched scale-free networks, see Methods for details of the numerical simulations.
-The former two cases (annealed networks) represent global awareness, and the latter two cases (quenched networks) stand for local awareness.
+As described in Section \ref{sec:awareness}, we will consider four settings for the substrate of the epidemic and the information structure.
+The first two represent global awareness: homogeneous mean-field (MF), and heterogeneous mean-field (HMF) on a scale-free network.
+The last two represent local awareness: Erdős–Rényi (ER) and scale-free (SF) networks.

-We quantify the outcome of the epidemic spread by two key quantities: the peak prevalence $i_{max}$, corresponding to the maximum number of infected individuals at the same time, and the {final attack rate} $r_{\infty}$, which corresponds to the limit $t\to\infty$ of the fraction of recovered individual $r_t$ and represents the total fraction of the population that has been infected by the disease.
-Notice that the peak prevalence can be related to the maximum capacity of the health system at the peak of the epidemic, while the final attack rate can be directly related to the number of deceased individuals.
-Since we will consider the ratio between different settings (corresponding to different values of $\alpha$), our results can be directly interpreted in this sense.
+We start by showing the effect of the agents' behavioral response (through forward-looking choices) on the epidemic curve, plotting the prevalence $i_t$ as a function of time in Fig. \ref{fig: epicurves}.
+One can see the epidemic curve of the SIR dynamics is flattened by the behavioral response: with either global or local awareness, the peak of the prevalence is lowered and the infection peak is reached later.
+The local awareness scenario seems to be more effective in curbing the disease early than the global awareness scenario.
+Similar observations hold for the SIS model: the endemic prevalence is much lower with a behavioral response and the equilibrium is reached later in the dynamics.
+Again, local awareness seems slightly more effective than global awareness.

-The main effect of behavioral change is to flatten the epidemic curve, lowering the peak prevalence and delaying the moment when the peak is reached.
-This effect is clearly shown in Fig. \ref{fig: subplot}(a), in which we plot the peak prevalence $i_{max}$ as a function of $\alpha$.
-One can see that with a stronger behavioral response (larger $\alpha$) the peak prevalence decreases, thus indicating that behavioral responses flatten the epidemic curve.
-We also note no significant differences between global and local awareness.
+We strengthen these observations by measuring the outcome of the epidemic spread via three key quantities: the peak prevalence $i_{max}$ and the {final attack rate} $r_{\infty}$ in the SIR dynamics, and the endemic prevalence $i_{\infty}$ in the SIS dynamics.
+For the SIR model, the first quantity corresponds to the maximum fraction of infected individuals at the same time, the second indicates the fraction of recovered individuals $r_t$ in the limit $t\to\infty$ and represents the total fraction of the population that has been infected by the disease.\footnote{Notice that the peak prevalence can be related to the maximum capacity of the health system at the peak of the epidemic, while the final attack rate can be directly related to the number of deceased individuals. } In the SIS model, $i_{\infty}$ corresponds to the fraction of infected individuals in the endemic phase of the disease, once the equilibrium is reached.